mattiaseyram/hr-learning-system/README.md

 - builds the production app in the `build` folder

-### `npm run serve`
+### `npm run functions`

- - runs npm run build then serves the app and cloud functions in emulator mode locally (uncomment line in `/src/utils/firebase.js` first)
+ - runs the cloud functions in emulator mode locally with hot reloading (uncomment line in `/src/utils/firebase.js` first to connect the local react app)

 ### `npm run deploy`